-In the Constitution of Cambodia, the state has the responsibility to protect the environment and natural resources and establish a precise management plan for developing land, water, air, wind, geology, the ecological system, mines, energy, petrol and gas, rocks and sand, gems, forests and forestry products, wildlife, fish and aquatic resources.2 However, over the past two decades, Cambodia’s natural resources have faced different threats such as illegal logging, illegal and over-fishing, biodiversity depletion, and so on.
+The Royal Government of Cambodia (RGC) recognizes the importance of the country’s natural resources and biodiversity.
+The role of the government in protecting the environment and natural resources is established by the Constitution of Cambodia, which states the responsibility of developing precise management plans for preserving land, water, air, wind, geology, the ecological system, mines, energy, petrol and gas, rocks and sand, gems, forests and forestry products, wildlife, fish and aquatic resources.4

 - National Forest Program 2010–2029